Awale-Abdi/Tableau-Credit-Risk-Dashboard/README.md

 This project was completed as a **solo assignment** for a graduate-level **Data Visualization** course using **Tableau**.
 Assigned the role of a **Credit Risk Manager** at a German bank, I built two **interactive dashboards** to explore customer credit risk—delivering targeted, actionable insights over general summaries.

-With only a few days to deliver, I made a **strategic decision to focus on the 65+ demographic**, a segment with unique credit behaviors often overlooked in mainstream analysis.
+With only a couple of days to deliver, I made a **strategic decision to focus on the 65+ demographic**, a segment with unique credit behaviors often overlooked in mainstream analysis.
 Rather than dilute the impact with surface-level observations, I concentrated on extracting **nuanced trends** in credit behavior, housing status, employment, and foreign worker credit usage among seniors.

 ---